nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 membership or block individuals.
 This is due largely to limitations in the way GitHub permissions are structured.

-To remove any current member from the GitHub organization, an issue must be opened in the Node.js admin repository.
-If, after 72 hours, there are no objections from any TSC members, removal becomes automatic.
-If there are objections, then a vote of the Technical Steering Committee in favor of removal is required.
+Removal of inactive members from our GitHub organizations can happen without any formality.

-Blocking an individual who is not currently a member of the GitHub organization may occur at any time subject to the policies outlined in the Moderation Guidelines.
+Blocking an individual who is not currently a member of our GitHub organizations may occur at any time subject to the policies outlined in the Moderation Guidelines.